The perils of preoccupation -keep your eyes on the shiny ball

 Mamta Badkar

-Demand for physical and non-physical gold in China is soaring.
-The Industrial and Commercial Bank of China (ICBC) reportedly sold nearly 7 tons of physical gold in January alone, almost half of what they sold in all of 2010, according to Reuters.
+physical gold in January alone, almost half of what they sold in all of

 With Chinese CPI at 4.9% it comes as no surprise consumer are rushing to buy the precious metal to hedge against inflation.
 Gold prices in Asia steadied in overnight trading while gold futures rose on the Comex in New York.
 The metal has been trading lower on the market today.